Aditya-4987/Stake.com-multi-account-manager/README.md

   Track balances, remarks, and transactions for any number of accounts.

 - **Bet Placement:**
-  Place bets on IPL matches, assign accounts to teams, and auto-calculate bet amounts based on odds.
+  Place bets on IPL matches, assign accounts to teams, and auto-calculate bet amounts based on odds.(no real bet just for tracking)

 - **Active Bets & Results:**
-  View all active bets, apply results (win/loss/cashout), and update balances accordingly.
+  View all active bets, apply results (win/loss/cashout), and update balances accordingly.(should be managed by your self)

 - **Bet History:**
   Browse detailed history of all completed bets, including account-level breakdowns.